 The Achensee or Lake Achen in Tyrol, Austria is called the “Fjord of the Alps” and it’s easy to see why.
-Quaint lakeside villages, scenic hiking routes, a variety of water sports in summer, skiing in winter – that’s what makes Lake Achen one of the best destinations in Europe for nature lovers.
+Quaint lakeside villages, scenic hiking routes, a variety of water sports in summer, skiing in winter – that’s what makes Lake Achen one of the most beautiful places in Europe.

 The Achensee is the largest Alpine lake in Tyrol, with a length of 9 km long.
 It’s 1,3 km at its widest point and up to 133 metres deep.
 The surrounding Karwendel Nature Park is home to Alpine marmots, chamois and Alpine ibexes.